Spider-Man 2099: "Spider-Verse"

 With Daemos trapped in an energy field, Miguel assures Lady Spider that he will not get out, explaining that the energy level holding him multiplies exponentially the more he shoves at it.
 He then tells her that they have an appointment with Tyler Stone.
 Upon meeting, Miguel spots a ceiling laser pointed at him.
 Miguel is less than happy with Tyler for stranding him in 2014, Tyler points out that he has returned regardless.
 Miguel then requests the use of the lab adjacent to Daemos' cell so they can dissect his previous body.
 Though Tyler is hesitant to assist him, Miguel points out that he will have to go home sooner or later.
 As the Spiders get to work on Daemos' corpse, his reincarnation speaks to them through the cameras, boasting that he can't be contained, Miguel retorts that the energy field will kill him before he breaks free.
 As they get to work, Miguel asks Lady Spider to check out the interdimensional jumping device he obtained from another version of Miguel who tried to warn him about the Inheritors.
 He demonstrates how Alchemax's computers can show how to work the device, to Lady Spider's amazement.
 As Lady Spider figures out how to work the device, Daemos attempts to broker a deal; if they let him go, he promises that he and his siblings would leave them alone.
 After quickly failing to find an alternate food source for the Inheritors to ingest, Miguel rejects Daemos' offer for two reasons: One, he's evil.
-Two, he and Lady Spider wouldn't sacrifice their counterparts to save their own skins.
+Two, he and Lady Spider would not sacrifice their counterparts to save their own skins.
 Miguel then runs over the bio lab to pick up something, it is unknown what he seeks but it was something Alchemax had cured in the 2040s.
 Lady Spider then calls him, stating that Daemos had gone into a trance-like state.
 His actions become apparent as Daemos commits suicide so he can be reborn in a new clone body.
 However, the new Daemos is accosted by the Punisher 2099, who strikes him three times with a titanium baseball bat and then lights the Inheritor up with a plasma gas cannon.
-Though it doesn't harm him, the flames melt the floor beneath Daemos' feet, sending him falling into the downtown areas of Nueva York.
+Though it does not harm him, the flames melt the floor beneath Daemos' feet, sending him falling into the downtown areas of Nueva York.
 Punisher then calls Miguel, advising him to get somewhere safe before Daemos comes back.
 Miguel and Lady Spider take the interdimensional jumping device to the safe zone on Earth-13, only to find a great number of Spiders massacred.